taniarascia/taniarascia.com/content/pages/learn.md

 template: page
 ---

+There's a lot I want to learn, and a lot I've learned and documented.
+Here's where I list both.
+Related: [Everything I Know as a Software Developer Without a Degree](/everything-i-know-as-a-software-developer-without-a-degree/).

+## To Learn:

-My current focus is JavaScript and Computer Science fundamentals.
+My current focus is all things **JavaScript** and **Computer Science** fundamentals.

-## Computer Science
+### Computer Science

-### Data Structures
+#### Data Structures

 - [ ] Lists
   - [ ] Arrays